|Children and Adolescents:||The NICE Guideline on ME/CFS:|

 - The only positive proposal was to remove the guideline from the static list – but this was because of a pending trial of internet-based CBT for children (the FITNET trial).

-On 20 September, we were surprised and delighted to be informed by NICE that due in large part to combined advocacy efforts, it had decided to update the clinical guideline for ME/CFS.
+On 20 September 2017, we were both surprised and delighted to be informed that, due in large part to combined advocacy efforts, NICE had decided to review and update the clinical guideline for ME/CFS!

-A stakeholder engagement workshop was held on 16th January 2018, which marked the beginning of the review process.
-You can read Dr Charles Shepherd’s report about this meeting, on our website.
+- A stakeholder engagement workshop was held in January 2018, which marked the beginning of the review process.

 Please help us continue our work